 Roblin Meeks is an essayist, lapsed professional philosopher, and current higher-education leader.
-His academic research and publications in philosophy of mind and cognitive science engage questions of self-identification and mis-identification, senses of bodily ownership, and imitation.
+His academic research and publications in philosophy of mind and cognitive science engage questions of self-identification and mis-identification, senses of bodily ownership, mirror self-recognition, and imitation.

 Born and raised in rural Kansas, Roblin now lives in New York with his wife and daughter, thinking often of his son who has traded coasts for college.